Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Analysis performed on code in a non-runtime environment
 - [ ] Analysis performed on Software at runtime
-- [ ] Duties of a business analyst
+- [ ] Duties of a Business Analyst
 - [ ] Checking static classes’ readability

 _[⬆ Back to Top](#table-of-contents)_